LonghaoQian/multi_agent_planning/README.md

 ## How to run the ros nodes:

-The launch files of this package is listed in the following table:
+The launch files of this package are listed in the following table:

 |        Name    | Function                       |
 |----------------|-------------------------------|